MakeRedundant/README_Generator/output/README.md

 This project is licensed under MIT

 ## 🤝 Contributing
-nk
+da

 ## 🛠️ Tests
-nk
+dada

 ## ❔ Questions
-If you have any questions about this project, please contact me directly at n@.
-Feel free to view more of my projects at https://github.com/k.
+If you have any questions about this project, please contact me directly at brian.trang9@gmail.com.
+Feel free to view more of my projects at https://github.com/MakeRedundant.